Smart Strategies for Picky Eaters

 Prepare your child.
 Talk with your child about nutrition and the importance of developing a healthy body.
 Together, come up with a family plan, including a list of steps the family wants to take to transition to a more healthful diet.
 Post the list in a place where everyone can see it.

 Involve your child.
 Children of all ages can help with menu planning, shopping, and preparing meals.
+Kids love going to farm markets!
 Children who feel they have had a part preparing the meal will be more likely to eat it.

 Introduce a wide variety of foods.
 Offer a variety of vegetables, fruits, whole grains, and legumes.
 Offer a few teaspoons of each at every dinner.
 Even if your child eats only two bites, he will understand that these are the foods that make up a healthy diet.
 When he/she starts wanting more than two bites, expand your offerings to include more foods.
 As your child grows, increase serving sizes.